+Voice: (256) 372-4751, allwyn.graham@aamu.edu

-Voice: (256) 372-5600/5800, studenthealth@aamu.edu The mission of the Alabama A&M University Student Healthcare Center (SHC) is to provide quality student centered medical, counseling, and mental health services.
+The mission of the Alabama A&M University Student Health Center (SHC) is to provide quality student centered medical, counseling, and mental health services.
 By enabling our students to experience and further develop a healthy, productive, and complete lifestyle.
 This is achieved through practices of physical, social, and psychological wellness.
 The SHC proudly utilizes the community health model to support preventative illness and health care maintenance.